openmiko/openmiko/README.md

 OpenMiko is actively developed and releases are only provided when the OpenMiko distribution is stable.
 If you want to test the development version you can easily compile it using [docker](https://www.docker.com/).
 More details on how to do it [here](doc/docker.md).

+## Settings

+These apply to the stream settings inside the JSON configuration file.

+### profile

+0 - profile Constrained Baseline
+1 - profile Main
+2 - profile High

 ## Issues and support

 If you encounter an issue which you think is a bug in the OpenMiko or the associated libraries, you are welcome to submit it here on Github: https://github.com/opsenmiko/openmiko/issues.